dhis2-metadata/TB-AGG-Tuberculosis/docs/tb_agg_no-design.md

 ### TB - Case notification

+> **NOTE**
-> **_NOTE:_**
+>
-**Although this dataset is designed by default as a quarterly report, the same template could be also used for an annual report depending on the needs and the resources of the implementation.**
+> Although this dataset is designed by default as a quarterly report, the same template could be also used for an annual report depending on the needs and the resources of the implementation.

 The TB aggregate version 2.0.0 metadata mirrors some key changes in terminology and definitions outlined in the new guidance.
 The naming convention was applied to new, older, and legacy metadata.

 - **The old “Relapses” are now called “Recurrent“ cases** - This change ensures alignment with the case definition for people with TB commonly used in TB clinical trials.
 - **The old “Retreatments” are now called “Re-registered for treatment“** - this is a simplified and more accurate description for people who start a new TB treatment regimen (following either treatment failure or LTFU), or for whom the outcome of a previous treatment is undocumented/unknown.
-” - this is a simplified description of people newly diagnosed with TB.
+- this is a simplified description of people newly diagnosed with TB.
 - **The old “New or relapse cases” are now called “New episode of TB"**

 #### Cases by previous treatment history